Shenhua Group: History

 The predecessor of the company was a subsidiary of China Huaneng Group, called 华能精煤公司 (sometimes translated as Huaneng Coal Corporation).
-China Huaneng Group was found in 1989 as a holding company for a series of companies that were found in 1980s for a "coal for petroleum" project, replacing the use of petroleum to coal in power plant.
+China Huaneng Group was founded in 1989 as a holding company for a series of companies that were founded in the 1980s for a "coal for petroleum" project, replacing the use of petroleum to coal in power plants.
 In 1993, China Huaneng Group was under the dual directorship of the Ministry of Power Industry and the State Planning Committee, both departments of the State Council of the People's Republic of China.
 Previously China Huaneng Group was under the sole directorship of the State Planning Committee.
-In 1995, Shenhua Group was founded as a separate corporation that under the provisional directorship of the State Planning Committee.
-After the formation of the State-owned Assets Supervision and Administration Commission of the State Council (SASAC), Shenhua Group was under the direct supervision of SASAC until the 2017 merger, which the new China Energy Investment was under direct SASAC supervision instead.
+In 1995, Shenhua Group was founded as a separate corporation under the provisional directorship of the State Planning Committee.
+After the formation of the State-owned Assets Supervision and Administration Commission of the State Council (SASAC), Shenhua Group was under the direct supervision of SASAC until the 2017 merger, where the new China Energy Investment was under direct SASAC supervision instead.

 Shenhua Group had a major subsidiary and listed company China Shenhua Energy.
-However, some of the assets were remained unlisted.
+However, some of the assets remained unlisted.